andrelandgraf/remix-isomorphic-link/README.md

 If you have questions, please contact us via [email](mailto:help@my-cool-site.com) or [on Twitter](https://twitter.com/my-cool-site).
 ```

-I mostly use [rehype](https://www.npmjs.com/package/rehype) to map markdown to custom React components.
+I mostly use [rehype](https://www.npmjs.com/package/rehype) to map Markdown to custom React components.
 Unfortunately, React Router's Link component does not support outgoing links or full URLs to internal pages.
 So I find myself repeatedly creating small wrappers around the Link component.

 The first href is a "full" URL to an internal page, the second should be handled as an email address, and the third one is a URL to an external website.
-I want all of them to work in markdown previews (like on GitHub or VS Code) and within my application.
+I want all them links to work in Markdown previews (like on GitHub or VS Code) and within my application.
 That's what React Router Isomorphic Link is intended for!

 ## Feedback & Issues